 Talk to an Immigration Attorney About Help with a Green Card

 Having an experienced Colorado immigration attorney on your side can make the green card application process go a lot smoother.
 We understand what’s at stake when you’re trying to get a green card.
 Let our team guide you every step of the way.
-To begin your free case assessment, call 303-688-0944.
+To begin your case assessment, call 303-688-0944.
 Si gustarÍa hablar con nosotros en español, por favor llámenos al 720-359-2442.

 According to the Pew Research Center, Mexican lawful immigrants are among those least likely to become U.S. citizens.
 A 2015 survey conducted by Pew revealed the most frequent reasons Mexican green card holders list for not naturalizing are language barriers, a lack of time or desire and administrative barriers, like the cost of the application.

 It’s true that the process of obtaining citizenship isn’t easy; in addition to pledging allegiance to the United States, those who wish to become citizens must be able to speak, read and write English, show good moral character and know the fundamentals of U.S. history and civics, among other requirements.
 In fact, U.S.-born-and-raised citizens often joke that even they would struggle to pass the naturalization test.
 (You can learn more about that test, and more about citizenship through naturalization on the U.S. Citizenship and Immigration Services (USCIS) website).

 Becoming a naturalized citizen might not be an easy process – logistically or emotionally – but citizenship comes with many benefits for LPRs, including the following.